JimScadden/disk-preparation/README.md

     logger -t "$MYTAG" "End of early_command, continuing the installation."

 #
-# My own d-i varaibles used by early-wrapper.sh:
+# My own "d-i" varaibles used by early-wrapper.sh:
 # The variable $ MYTAG is set to "my-stuff" in most of my scripts and will be
 # used for logger messages and for my own configuration variables in debconf.
 #